-Bird injury and mortality can result when birds collide with power lines.
+Injury and mortality can result when birds collide with power lines.
 Collisions occur most often in areas where a transmission line intersects bird breeding and feeding areas, such as bodies of water or wetlands.
-Power lines are often difficult for birds to see and can sometimes appear invisible due to background or low light conditions.
-The risk is highest for waterfowl and water birds such as ducks, geese, herons and cranes, as they are not able to maneuver quickly around the lines.
+Transmission lines are often difficult for birds to see and can sometimes appear invisible due to background or low light conditions.
+The risk is believed to be highest for waterfowl and water birds as they are not able to maneuver quickly around the lines.

-The Firefly is a reflective tag that hangs from the power line.
-It has the advantage of being visible in low light conditions when collisions are most common.
-In addition, the Firefly glows at night for up to ten hours, making it ideal for protecting birds that migrate at night.
+The Firefly Diverter is a reflective tag that hangs from the wire.
+Similar to the AFD, it has the advantage of being visible in low light conditions when collisions are most common.
+In addition, the Firefly Diverter glows at night for up to ten hours and it is visible to birds that migrate at night.